PantheonPlusSH0ES/DataRelease/SH0ES_Data/README.md

 ally_shoes_ceph_topantheonwt6.0_112221.fits=y, data vector

+NOTE: an initial slope term of -3.285 was used for the calculation so that the free parameter slope (which will appear as a small ~0 number) must be added back to -3.285 to recover the true slope term

 Jan-2022: We are first making publicly available the new measurements of Cepheids in the optical and NIR as described in Riess et al. 2022 and Yuan et al. 2022